mbharti321/mbharti321/README.md

 ## Me 👨‍💻
-Being an enthusiastic developer and blockchain explorer, I believe in smart work.
-I have delivered 5 academic, 3 hackathon projects, and few internship projects working with 3-5 teammates.
-Programming, web development, cycling are few interests of mine.
+Being a passionate developer and blockchain explorer, I believe in teamwork.
+Working with 3 to 5 teammates, I have delivered a few projects, including academic, hackathon, and internship.
+Programming, web development, and cycling are a few interests of mine.
 I hope my logical thinking and problem-solving skills are greatly valuable to the team.

 ### Projects